 A Competitor Analysis template is a tool which can be used to help you outsmart your competition by helping you to spot opportunities and threats and make the right strategic decisions.

-It is a working document that should be regularly updated and can be used to gain alignment within the organisation around where it competes with competitors.
+It is a working document that should be regularly updated and can be used to gain alignment within the organization around where it competes with competitors.